PiterWeb/RemoteController/README.md

 For the low level actions uses Go.
 On the other hand the UI works with Web technologies (WASM, Sveltekit, Tailwind, DaisyUI & Typescript)

+You can learn more about how it works under the hood [all the project](./docs/README.md)

 ## Contributting 🤝